 In the US, rabies kills only a few people yearly; it is usually transmitted by bats, but possibly by racoons, skunks, or foxes.

 Pain and/or paresthesias at the bite site are followed by encephalitis (causing restlessness and agitation) or by ascending paralysis.

-Biopsy neck skin or do PCR of saliva, CSF, or tissue if patients have unexplained encephalitis or ascending paralysis.
+Biopsy neck skin for fluorescent antibody testing or do PCR of saliva, CSF, or tissue if patients have unexplained encephalitis or ascending paralysis.

 Treat patients supportively.

 Before exposure, give the rabies vaccine to people at risk (eg, veterinarians, animal handlers, spelunkers, workers who handle the virus, travelers to endemic areas).

 After exposure to an animal who has or is suspected of having rabies, thoroughly clean and debride any wounds, then give the rabies vaccine and rabies immune globulin.